Skip to content

 Multiline logs

-If your logs contain multiple lines (the messages have embedded newlines), then use RFC5424 protocol but also add TCP_Framing="octet-counted" to the action above, and change from port 514 to port 601.
+If your logs contain multiple lines (the messages have embedded newlines), then use RFC5424 protocol but also add TCP_Framing="octet-counted" to the action above.
 The configuration would then look like this:

 Template="RSYSLOG_SyslogProtocol23Format" TCP_Framing="octet-counted")